India's premier resume service

 Well, chances are rare that you would directly get this question.
-In fact, it is more likely to come to you as: “Tell me what made you to leave your last job?”
+It is more likely to come to you as: “Tell me what made you leave your last job?”

 A recruiter usually asks this question to investigate whether you are fired and if so, for what reasons!
 Today’s job market is pretty volatile, and people lose their jobs for reasons that have nothing to do with their performance and behavior.
-However, there are people who are sacked for valid reasons too.
+However, some people are sacked for valid reasons too.

-So, irrespective of the reason of your job loss, try to create a story without defending yourself.
-The more reasonable and genuine you sound, easier it would be for the hiring professional to move to the next question.
+So, irrespective of the reason for your job loss, try to create a story without defending yourself.
+The more reasonable and genuine you sound, the easier it would be for the hiring professional to move to the next question.

 Are There Any Specific Reasons for Changing Jobs Frequently?

-Nevertheless, you can give genuine reasons for such frequent job changes, where you were less at fault like compulsion to be with the spouse, company shut down and so forth.
+Nevertheless, you can give genuine reasons for such frequent job changes, where you were less at fault like a compulsion to be with the spouse, company shutdown, and so forth.

 What Were You Doing During Your Employment Gap?

-If there is an employment gap on your resume , i.e., you were doing something different from your regular job for a specific period of time in the past, be straightforward and upfront about the same.
-Tell the recruiter whether you were busy volunteering or engaged in some skill-enriching activity like enrolled to some course.
+If there is an employment gap on your resume, i.e., you were doing something different from your regular job for a specific period of time in the past, be straightforward and upfront about the same.
+Tell the recruiter whether you were busy volunteering or engaged in some skill-enriching activity like enrolling in some course.

-Recruiters don’t prefer enquiring much about the family, so if it was because of some family reasons, be honest during the interview.
+Recruiters don’t prefer to enquire much about the family, so if it was because of some family reasons, be honest during the interview.

 Can You Explain Your Career Switch?

-Don’t just be hopeless or give in to this question only because you don’t have a convincing reason to mention.
-There is still a wonderful way to deal with such questions, but for that you must do your homework.
+Don’t just be hopeless or give in to this question only because you don’t have a convincing reason to mention it.
+There is still a wonderful way to deal with such questions, but for that, you must do your homework.

 Quote examples that reflect how your previous experience is transferrable to the new job, though you don’t need to establish a direct connection between the two.

-Interestingly, you may even end up impressing the hiring manager if you prove your apparently irrelevant work experience to be relevant to the new job to his satisfaction
+Interestingly, you may even end up impressing the hiring manager if you prove your irrelevant work experience to be relevant to the new job to his satisfaction.

 What Do You Prefer Reading?

 While this may superficially seem to be a no-brainer, there is a hidden intent.
-This usually comes to you in the last phase of the session and explores the intellectual side of yours.
+This usually comes to you in the last phase of the session and explores your intellectual side.

 So, if you haven’t sat with a good book for a long time, don’t feel bad.
 Just try to recall the last book you read or mention the one that you have read multiple times.

-Is There Anything Else That Make You the Right Candidate for This Job?
+Is There Anything Else That Makes You the Right Candidate for This Job?

 This common interview question is asked by many recruiters, no matter how unnecessary it appears to you.
 And, you know that you have to answer it too if it is thrown at you moments before wrapping up the session.

-So, like other job interview questions, it is good to prepare for it in advance.
-Use a concluding pitch, describing how your motivation level and skills suit the job requirement and how your previous experience have perfected you for the job opportunity.
+So, like other job interview questions, it is good to prepare for them in advance.
+Use a concluding pitch, describing how your motivation level and skills suit the job requirement and how your previous experience has perfected you for the job opportunity.